 Utility companies are looking for new ways to develop their business while reducing expensive and time-consuming IT overheads.
 Cloud computing has emerged as the answer to these needs and started to quickly establish itself as a key technology of the utility industry.
 Thanks to its availability, flexibility, and scalability, the cloud is quickly becoming an indispensable part of digital transformation strategies.

 When utilities consider moving to the cloud, system security is typically the main factor that makes them think twice before making the jump.
 Security is a complicated topic and there is no black and white answer when it comes to on-premise vs cloud; however, with the quickly growing range of high-quality cloud solutions on the market and the fact that many businesses have been operating on the cloud for years without experiencing a security breach, industry confidence in cloud solutions is steadily increasing.
-In fact, when doing a detailed security analysis, companies may even find that their in-house systems are less secure than they thought and that a professionally-run cloud service could offer more security than their existing systems.
+In fact, when doing a detailed security analysis, companies may even find that their in-house systems are less secure than they thought and that a professionally-run cloud service could offer more security than their existing systems(1).

-Many companies have already gotten past their concerns about cybersecurity on the cloud and are instead focusing on the flexibility and scalability offered by this new model, not to mention the potential for IT infrastructure saving of up to 30%.
+Many companies have already gotten past their concerns about cybersecurity on the cloud and are instead focusing on the flexibility and scalability offered by this new model, not to mention the potential for IT infrastructure saving of up to 30%(2).
 With these benefits in mind, utilities are increasingly looking for a Software-as-as-Service (SaaS) or a hosted-solution CIS to back all their commercial and operational processes while also guaranteeing system security and real-time system monitoring.
 One of the best parts of cloud computing is that the solution provider takes care of IT management, allowing utilities to focus on developing business strategy and responding to industry demands.
-Furthermore, system updates are carried out behind the scenes which means companies can continue their work without interruption or costly downtimes.
+Furthermore, system updates are carried out behind the scenes which mean companies can continue their work without interruption or costly downtimes.

 Open provides innovative technology to utility companies in the form of a holistic cloud solution, Open Smartflex, which allows the streamlining of operations across multiple business areas along with all the benefits of the cloud.
 In addition, it is enhanced with tools, such as Open Vital Signs, to guarantee maximum performance through real-time diagnosis.